molmicdx/mtb-pipeline/README.md

 2. Configure pipeline parameters, including variant name, by editing the values in `sequenced/configs/settings.conf`.

-3. Run the pipeline as described in *Run the SCons pipeline*.
+3. Run the pipeline from within the `sequenced` directory, as described in *Run the SCons pipeline*.

 4. Checking variant calls is not yet implemented.